UONSocialCoding/RailsWorkshop/notes.md

 It's difficult to point to any single reason, but I do have I few theories.

 Firstly, Rails and Ruby are a match made in heaven.
 They're both driven by the same philosophies, and are both very well designed.

-Unlike many languages Ruby is actually enjoyable to write, and it's easy to learn too.
-Rails is like Terminator 2: it fully realises the landscape of the original, and builds on top of it in a way that would make Arnie proud.
+Ruby is a enjoyable to write, and it's easy to learn too.
+Rails is like the Terminator sequel: it fully realises the landscape of the original, and builds on top of it in a way that would make Arnie proud.

 *Slide*